-Steroids produced by the outer area (the cortex) of the adrenal glands including the naturally glucocorticoid cortisol.
-This is the natural hormone produced by the adrenal glands to regulate sugar, fat, and salt metabolism in times of stress.
+Cortisol: This is the natural hormone produced by one’s adrenal glands to regulate sugar, fat, and salt metabolism in times of stress.

-In order for cortisone to become an active hormone, it must be processed by the liver.
-The first step in activating cortisone is its conversion into prednisone.
-Prednisone can be produced in the laboratory and is commonly dispensed as a human and veterinary.
+Prednisone/Prednisolone: In order for cortisone to become an active hormone, the liver has to convert it into prednisone.
+Prednisone can be produced in the laboratory and is readily available as a medication.

 Dexamethasone (Azium®): Adding still more methyl groups creates an even stronger steroid with even less salt retention side effects.
 Dexamethasone can also be manufactured in the laboratory and is readily available as a medication that can be used topically, orally or as an injectable.

 Short-Term Side Effects

-A pet taking glucocorticoids is likely to experience the following:
+A pet on glucocorticoids is likely to experience:

 - Increased hunger

-- Increased thirst (and possibly urinary incontinence if there is inadequate access to an area for appropriate urination)
+- Increased thirst and possibly urinary incontinence for dogs if there is inadequate access to an area for appropriate urination

 - Panting (dogs)